 9.3 Department Structure and Leadership

-9.3.1 Who do I report to for resources, personnel, and administrative issues?
+9.3.1 Who Do I Report to for Resources, Personnel, and Administrative Issues?

 In most instances, Michelle Fisher will be your contact for these issues.
-Michelle can answer most questions about company policy and the nitty gritty of the day to day like reporting hours, schedules, PTO, Flex time, and general benefits.
+Michelle can answer most questions about company policy and the nitty-gritty of the day to day like reporting hours, schedules, PTO, Flex time, and general benefits.
 More detail can be provided by HR.

-9.3.2 Who do I report to for technical, style, creative, and production processes?
+9.3.2 Who Do I Report to for Technical, Style, Creative, and Production Processes?

 John Crossman is charged with this area of responsibility and questions should be directed to him.
 He has the background and history to explain any reasoning behind the processes of what we do and why we do them the way we do.